Why 510 Thread Batteries Remain the Standard

 Problem: Cartridge won't screw in or feels loose.

-- Check for debris in the 510 connection - clean with isopropyl alcohol and cotton swab
+- Check for debris in the 510 connection.
+Clean with isopropyl alcohol and cotton swab

-- Don't over-tighten; finger-tight is sufficient
+- Don't over-tighten.
+Finger-tight is enough

 Battery Not Firing